spikedoanz/advent-of-code/README.md

 - ~ 17 minutes, super easy.
 Think I got lucky with the way I stored the intermediate tables for counting up the occurance of the colors

 ## Day 3 ##
-- ~ actual hours.
+- ~ 2 hours .
 Absolutely wrecked my shit.
 I should have used regex instead of doing manual string parsing.
 Had to dig on reddit for extra test cases.
 There were far too many moving parts